How to Strengthen Unstable Sun Catcher

 What you can do is strengthen it around the edge with some wire.
 I’ve indicated the minimum area with the green line, but if this were mine I’d go all the way around so that it looks even.

-The wire is joined on to the edge with solder.
-Tinned wire is stronger and will be able to take patina to match your copper foil.
+The wire is joined on to the edge with solder and beaded over as normal.
+Brass wire is stronger than copper.